Real Forms of Holomorphic Hamiltonian Systems: Introduction

-\begin{defn} A real form \(N\) of \((M,\Omega)\) is called a \emph{real-symplectic form} if the restriction of \(\Omega\) to \(N\) is purely real, and an \emph{imaginary-symplectic form} if this restriction is purely imaginary.
-Furthermore, a real structure \(R\) is said to be \begin{itemize} \item a \emph{real-symplectic structure} if \(R^*\Omega=\overline{\Omega}\) (conjugate-symplectic) \item and an \emph{imaginary-symplectic structure} if \(R^*\Omega=-\overline{\Omega}\) (anti-conjugate-symplectic) \end{itemize} \end{defn} Assuming they are non-empty, the fixed-point sets of real- and imaginary-symplectic structures are real- and imaginary-symplectic forms, respectively. \begin{propn} A totally real submanifold \(N\) of \((M,\Omega)\) is a real-symplectic form if and only if it is a Lagrangian submanifold with respect to \((M,\omega_I)\).
-This implies \(N\) is a symplectic submanifold of \((M,\omega_R)\).
-Likewise, \(N\) is an imaginary-symplectic form if and only if it is Lagrangian with respect to \((M,\omega_R)\), and this implies it is a symplectic submanifold of \((M,\omega_I)\). \end{propn} \begin{proof} The first implication is immediate from the definitions.
-If \(T_pN\) is a Lagrangian subspace with respect to \(\omega_I\) then from \eqref{wRwIrelated} it follows that \(I(T_pN)\) is the orthogonal complement to \(T_pN\) with respect to \(\omega_R\).
-As \(I(T_pN)\cap T_pN=\{0\}\) we see that \(T_pN\) is a symplectic subspace of \(T_pM\) with respect to \(\omega_R\) for all \(p\in N\).
-The case for imaginary-symplectic forms is similar. \end{proof} \begin{ex}[Cotangent lift of a real structure] Let \(C\) be a complex manifold together with a real structure \(r\).
-We can lift this to a real structure \(R\) on the cotangent bundle by setting
+\begin{Definition} A real form $N$ of $(M,\Omega)$ is called a \emph{real-symplectic form} if the restriction of~$\Omega$ to~$N$ is purely real, and an \emph{imaginary-symplectic form} if this restriction is purely imaginary.
+Furthermore, a real structure $R$ is said to be \begin{itemize}\itemsep=0pt \item a \emph{real-symplectic structure} if $R^*\Omega=\overline{\Omega}$ (conjugate-symplectic), \item and an \emph{imaginary-symplectic structure} if $R^*\Omega=-\overline{\Omega}$ (anti-conjugate-symplectic). \end{itemize} \end{Definition} Assuming they are non-empty, the fixed-point sets of real- and imaginary-symplectic structures are real- and imaginary-symplectic forms, respectively. \begin{Proposition} A totally real submanifold $N$ of $(M,\Omega)$ is a real-symplectic form if and only if it is a Lagrangian submanifold with respect to $(M,\omega_I)$.
+This implies $N$ is a symplectic sub\-manifold of $(M,\omega_R)$.
+Likewise, $N$ is an imaginary-symplectic form if and only if it is Lagrangian with respect to $(M,\omega_R)$, and this implies it is a symplectic submanifold of $(M,\omega_I)$. \end{Proposition} \begin{proof} The first statement is immediate from the definitions.
+If $T_xN$ is a Lagrangian subspace with respect to $\omega_I$, then from \eqref{wRwIrelated} it follows that $I(T_xN)$ is the orthogonal complement to $T_xN$ with respect to $\omega_R$.
+As $I(T_xN)\cap T_xN=\{0\}$, we see that $T_xN$ is a symplectic subspace of $T_xM$ with respect to $\omega_R$ for all $x\in N$.
+The case for imaginary-symplectic forms is similar. \end{proof}

+\begin{Example}[cotangent lift of a real structure] Let $C$ be a complex manifold together with a real structure $r$ with fixed-point set $\fix r=C^r$.
+We can lift this to a real structure $R_\pm$ on the holomorphic cotangent bundle by setting